-Supporting financial system policy reform
+Suporting financial system policy reform

-The AAAP Upstream Financing Facility provides climate adaptation advisory support in the design and implementation of investment projects financed by the African Development Bank and other IFIs and embeds capacity within national institutions to scale and amplify impact.
+The AAAP Upstream Financing Facility provides climate adaptation advisory support in the design and implementation of investment projects financed by the African Development Bank and other IFIs.
+It builds capacity within national institutions so as to scale and amplify impact.

-In collaboration with the Green Climate Fund (GCF), the AAAP Upstream Financing Facility supports national institutions to directly access climate adaptation funds by supporting the preparation of funding proposals.
+In collaboration with the Green Climate Fund (GCF), the AAAP Upstream Financing Facility helps national institutions to access climate adaptation funds by supporting the preparation of their funding proposals.

-The AAAP Upstream Financing Facility supports financial institutions including national banks to develop climate adaptation investments by stress testing portfolios, developing risk screening methods and tools, and identifying climate adaptation markets for growth.
-The Facility also supports adaptation entrepreneurs to scale their businesses.
+The AAAP Upstream Financing Facility supports financial institutions, including national banks, to develop climate adaptation investments by stress-testing portfolios, developing risk-screening methods and tools, and identifying climate adaptation markets for growth.
+The Facility also supports adaptation entrepreneurs to scale up their businesses.

-The AAAP Upstream Financing Facility supports the IMF in designing climate adaptation policy reform measures through the IMF Resilience and Sustainability Facility.
+The AAAP Upstream Financing Facility supports the IMF in designing climate adaptation policy reform measures through its Resilience and Sustainability Facility.